gheinzer/zlv_mint_elob_gplib/README.md

 # ELOB GPL
 General-purpose library for the ZLV-Mint ELO-Board.

+Please refer to the documentation on [GitHub Pages](https://gheinzer.github.io/zlv_mint_elob_gplib/index.html) for more information.

 ## Highlights
 - Error handling with `try { } catch { }`
 - Native `printf` and `scanf` capabilities over USB-UART